 THE BEST HOUSE PLANT FOR THE BEDROOM

 English Ivy* is one of the most elegant houseplants I have ever had.
 Some of my plants are gender-neutral when I refer to them, but my English Ivy is always a she.
 She is elegant, poised, and always beautiful (except when I forget to water her – still learning here).
-I like to keep mine on my nightstand, but she is happy hanging in the corner of my bedroom.
-They want soft light and need watering 4-5 times weekly.
+I like to keep mine on my nightstand, but she happily hangs in the corner of my bedroom.
+They want soft, low light and need watering 4-5 times weekly.

 **English Ivy can be mildly toxic for dogs and cats, though.
 If you have animals, keep this plant out of reach.
 If your pet should ingest this plant, contact your vet immediately.

-I would love to know your favorite houseplant.
-So tell me in the comments below.
+What is your favorite houseplant?
 Bonus if you have photos to share of it in your home.